jboss-xpaas/docker-containers/xpaas-bpms-docker/README.md

 After running it, you can see the created containers by typing:

     docker ps -a

+You can connect via SSH (in order to see the logs or perform other operations) to any of the BPMS server instances by using this helper script located at <code>scripts/cluster/ssh_node.sh</code>:

+    # The X is the node instance
+    sudo ./ssh_node.sh -n X

+    # Connect to the BPMS server node 1
+    sudo ./ssh_node.sh -n 1

+    # Connect to the BPMS server node 2
+    sudo ./ssh_node.sh -n 2

 Experimenting
 -------------
 To spin up a shell in one of the containers try: